About our auctions

 How often are your sales?

-We run seven sales every year, so they are seven or eight weeks apart.
+We run six sales every year, so they are eight or nine weeks apart.

 Will I be charged a buyer's fee?